anekobtw/anilibria/README.md

 ![python](https://img.shields.io/badge/Python-3.9%2B-blue)

-This is a Python API wrapper for AniLibria, designed to interact with AniLibria's database and retrieve anime-related information.
+A Python API wrapper for AniLibria, designed to interact with AniLibria's database and retrieve anime-related information.

 **❗ It is not an official wrapper.** [Official AniLibria's REST API](https://github.com/anilibria/docs/blob/master/api_v3.md)

+*P.S.
+You can download animes with this library.*

 # Installing 🛠️
 **Python 3.9 or above is required.**